 What is glaucoma?

-In many cases, we do not know precisely what causes glaucoma.
-However, increased eye pressure is the most common risk factor for developing glaucoma.
+In many cases, we do not know exactly what causes glaucoma.
+However, increased eye pressure is the most common risk factor for developing the disease.
 The pressure comes when the clear fluid in the eye, called the aqueous humor, does not drain properly.

 This fluid normally helps to nourish the eye, and flows in and out of the eye through a mesh-like channel.
 In people with high eye pressure, the fluid does not drain properly and pressure builds up in the eye.